joinpursuit/react-router-v5-to-v6/README.md

 ### Nested Route Alternative

-Move the nested route to App.js
+You can move the nested route to `App.js`.
+This allows all your routes to be in `App.js`, rather than having to hunt for them throughout your application.
+This is an organization/style preference.

 **App.js**